annmai/javaFX_kittyballoon/README.md

 - [ ] Kitty cannot go offscreen

 Tools used: Eclipse, Notepad++, Photoshop
 ###### Graphics are not my own and are used for educational purposes only.
-Graphics are copyrighted by resepective owners.
+Graphics are copyrighted by respective owners.